MS Application deadline: Applications are accepted for Autumn admission only.

-The department of Pharmaceutics offers an MS degree which is typically completed within two years as a terminal degree.
-The program of course work is divided into four components: prerequisites which define the level of entry into the program; a core MS program listed below; seminars and literature review; and research.
+The Department of Pharmaceutics offers an MS degree which is typically completed within two years as a terminal degree.
+The course work for the program is divided into four components:

 Prerequisites

-The Department of Pharmaceutics implemented a new curriculum beginning in Autumn Quarter 2019, with transition beginning Spring 2019.
-Please see Appendix G in the Graduate Program Handbook for the typical schedule of core requirements.
+Please see the Graduate Program Handbook for the typical schedule of core requirements.

 Core Courses

-The MS degree entails an accrual of minimum 41 credits, of which 20 must be graded (the graded credit must be from graduate courses of 500 level or above).
-In addition, 26 credits must be derived from courses that do not include independent study, seminar, journal club and thesis study.
-Of the 41 required course credits, 20 are derived from the following “core” courses that are intended to give the student the minimum knowledge base in the field of pharmaceutical sciences.
+The MS degree entails an accrual of minimum 50 credits, of which 18 must be graded (the graded credit must be from graduate courses of 500 level or above).
+The additional 32 credits include electives, seminar, journal club, research, and thesis study and writing.
+Students must complete a minimum of 24 credits of PCEUT 700 (Master’s Thesis) for the degree.
+Please review the UW Graduate School Degree Requirements here for more information.
+Of the 18 required numerically graded credits, 15 are derived from the following “core” courses (see below) that are intended to give the student the necessary foundational knowledge in the field of pharmaceutical sciences.
+The other 3 numerically graded credits will come from an elective class.

 Additional didactic core courses: